Richard Hanson Weightman

-Richard Hanson Weightman (December 28, 1816 – August 10, 1861) was an antebellum delegate to the United States Congress from the Territory of New Mexico.
+Richard Hanson Weightman (December 28, 1816 – August 10, 1861) was an antebellum delegate to the United States Congress from the Territory of New Mexico, serving one term from 1851 to 1853.
 He was also a district commander of the secessionist Missouri State Guard during the American Civil War, and was killed in action at the Battle of Wilson's Creek in Missouri.

-Biography
+Early life and education

 Born in Washington, D.C., where his father Roger C. Weightman later served as mayor, Weightman attended private schools there and in Alexandria, Virginia.
 He graduated from the University of Virginia at Charlottesville in 1834 and attended the United States Military Academy at West Point, 1835–1837, but was expelled for contemplating a duel.
 He subsequently studied law and was admitted to the bar in 1841 in the District of Columbia, but did not practice.

+Mexican-American War

 Weightman moved to St. Louis, Missouri, and on May 28, 1846, was elected captain of Clark's Battalion, Missouri Volunteer Light Artillery, in the Mexican War, later fighting in the Battle of Sacramento.
 He served as Additional Paymaster, Volunteers, in the Army in 1848 and 1849 and left the service as a Major.

+Later career

-He moved to New Mexico Territory in 1851 and edited a newspaper in Santa Fe.
+He moved to New Mexico Territory in 1851.
+He edited a newspaper in Santa Fe, the Santa Fe Gazette, and another in Albuquerque, the Amigo Pais.
 He was appointed agent for Indians in New Mexico in July 1851.

+Fight with F.X.
+Aubry

 While in Santa Fe in August 1854, he killed François Xavier Aubry (December 3, 1824 – August 18, 1854) who was a French Canadian merchant and explorer of the American Southwest.
 When Aubry drew his revolver, Weightman stabbed Aubry with a Bowie knife.

+Congressional delegate

 Weightman was elected as a Democrat as the New Mexico Territory's Delegate to the Thirty-second Congress (March 4, 1851 – March 3, 1853).
-He was not a candidate for reelection in 1852, and went back to newspaper work.
+He was not a candidate for reelection in 1852.

+Civil War

+After leaving Congress, he went back to newspaper work.
 In 1858 he moved to Kickapoo and Atchison, Kansas, and in 1861 to Independence, Missouri.

 On June 11, 1861, Weightman was elected as colonel of the First Regiment Cavalry, Eighth Division, Missouri State Guard, Confederate States Army.
-He was promoted to command of the First Brigade, Eighth Division, June 20, 1861, and led it competently at the Battle of Carthage on July 5 1861.
+He was promoted to command of the First Brigade, Eighth Division, June 20, 1861, and led it competently at the Battle of Carthage on July 5, 1861.

+Death and burial

 Colonel Richard Hanson Weightman was killed while leading his brigade at the Battle of Wilson's Creek in Missouri on August 10, 1861, and was buried on the battlefield near Springfield, Missouri.